CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

         ```

 These levels are not only related to [case converters](/learn/user_guide/making_aliases.html#case-converters).
-They are also related to other request configurators, such as [Preparers](#preparers) and [Finalizers](#finalizers).
+They are also related to other hooks, such as [Preparers](#preparers) and [Finalizers](#finalizers).

 But here they don't determine the single Preparer/Finalizer from all that will be executed (determine priority),
-like case converters.
+like for case converters.
 Each of them will be executed, but in different order.
-So, this type of configuration levels is
+So, this type of hook levels is
 called **Order Levels**.

 Here is an illustration of execution orders of Preparers/Finalizers.